ashtonmeuser/godot-wasm/README.md

 ### Exporting Godot Project

 > **Note**
 > Exporting to web/HTML5 using a GDNative addon is not supported by Godot.
 See [godotengine/godot#12243](https://github.com/godotengine/godot/issues/12243).
+Install as a Godot Module to enable web/HTML5 exports.

 Exporting from Godot may require the following additional steps.
 See the export configuration of the [example Godot project](https://github.com/ashtonmeuser/godot-wasm/tree/master/examples) for a practical illustration.